quanterall/HaskellMaterials/basics/extras/error-handling.md

   startSession sessionMode >>> try
 ```

-We can see here that our function should return two primary things:
+We can see here that our function should return one of two things:

 - A `Right` value, which is a `SessionStartResult`; this is the success case of this function
 - A `Left` value, which is a `SessionStartError`; this is the failure case of this function